-4.3 Way With Words does not accept and will not make any form of facilitation payments of any nature.
-The company recognises that facilitation payments are a form of bribery that involves expediting or facilitating the performance of a public official for a routine government action and that they tend to be made by low-level officials with the intention of securing or speeding up the performance of a certain duty or action.
+4.3 The Company does not accept and will not make any form of facilitation payments of any nature.
+The Company recognises that facilitation payments are a form of bribery that involves expediting or facilitating the performance of a public official for a routine government action and that they tend to be made by low-level officials with the intention of securing or speeding up the performance of a certain duty or action.

-4.4 Way With Words does not allow kickbacks to be made or accepted and recognises that kickbacks are typically made in exchange for a business favour or advantage.
+4.4 The Company does not allow kickbacks to be made or accepted and recognises that kickbacks are typically made in exchange for a business favour or advantage.

-4.5 Way With Words will not make donations, whether in cash, kind, or by any other means, to support any political parties or candidates.
+4.5 The Company will not make donations, whether in cash, kind, or by any other means, to support any political parties or candidates.
 We recognise that this may be perceived as an attempt to gain an improper business advantage.

-4.6 Way With Words accepts (and indeed encourages) the act of donating to charities – whether through services, knowledge, time, or direct financial contributions (cash or otherwise) – and agrees to disclose all charitable contributions it makes.
-The company will ensure that all charitable donations made are legal and ethical under local laws and practices, and that donations are not offered/made without the approval of the Compliance Officer.
+4.6 The Company accepts (and indeed encourages) the act of donating to charities – whether through services, knowledge, time, or direct financial contributions (cash or otherwise) – and agrees to disclose all charitable contributions it makes.
+The Company will ensure that all charitable donations made are legal and ethical under local laws and practices, and that donations are not offered/made without the approval of the Compliance Officer.

-4.7 Under the law, Way With Words and individual officials or employees may be held liable for improper payments by an agent or other intermediary if there is actual knowledge or reason to know that a bribe will be paid.
+4.7 Under the law, the Company and individual officials or employees may be held liable for improper payments by an agent or other intermediary if there is actual knowledge or reason to know that a bribe will be paid.
 Wilful ignorance – which includes not making reasonable enquiry when there are suspicious circumstances – is not a defence.
 And it also does not matter whether the intermediary is itself subject to anti-bribery laws.

-4.8 Way With Words recognises that the practice of giving and receiving business gifts varies between countries, regions, cultures and religions, so definitions of what is acceptable and not acceptable will inevitably differ for each.
+4.8 The Company recognises that the practice of giving and receiving business gifts varies between countries, regions, cultures and religions, so definitions of what is acceptable and not acceptable will inevitably differ for each.

-4.9 As a good practice, gifts given and received should always be disclosed to the Compliance Officer at Way With Words.
+4.9 As a good practice, gifts given and received should always be disclosed to the Company’s Compliance Officer.

 - Monitoring and Record-Keeping

-5.1 Way With Words keeps detailed and accurate financial records and has appropriate internal controls in place to act as evidence for all payments made.
-The company will declare and keep a written record of the amount and reason for hospitality or gifts accepted.
+5.1 The Company keeps detailed and accurate financial records and has appropriate internal controls in place to act as evidence for all payments made.
+The Company will declare and keep a written record of the amount and reason for hospitality or gifts accepted.

 - Responsibilities and Disciplinary Measures

-6.1 All Way With Words’ directors, employees and contractors are responsible for reading, understanding and complying with this policy in the course of their working relationship with the company and have an obligation to:
+6.1 All the Company’s directors, employees and contractors are responsible for reading, understanding and complying with this policy in the course of their working relationship with the Company and have an obligation to:

 6.1.1 be familiar with the applicable aspects of the policy;

-6.1.3 be alert to indications or evidence of possible wrongdoing; and
+6.1.3 be alert to indications or evidence of possible wrongdoing

 6.1.4 promptly report violations or suspected violations to the Compliance Officer at firstname.lastname@example.org.
 See Way With Words’ Whistle-blower Protection Policy in this regard.